swedenconnect/technical-framework/04 - Attribute Specification for the Swedish eID Framework.md

 URI: `http://id.swedenconnect.se/ap/1.0/hsaid-01`

-The “Natural Person Identity with HSA-ID” attribute set provides basic personal identity information including a HSA-ID of the subject (see \[[SambiAttr](#sambiattr)\]).
+The “Natural Person Identity with HSA-ID” attribute set provides basic personal identity information including an HSA-ID of the subject (see \[[SambiAttr](#sambiattr)\]).

 | Attribute requirement | Attributes |
 | :--- | :--- |
 | **REQUIRED** | `sn` (Surname) <br /> `givenName` (Given name) <br /> `displayName` (Display name) <br /> `employeeHsaId` (HSA-ID) |
 | **RECOMMENDED** | `dateOfBirth` (Date of birth) |

-**Typical use**: In an attribute release policy that provides basic user name information together with the person’s HSA-ID.
+**Typical use**: In an attribute release policy that provides basic username information together with the person’s HSA-ID.

 <a name="attribute-definitions"></a>
 ## 3. Attribute Definitions